Saint Library

 Early Life

-Born in Florence in 1515, Philip walked away from a comfortable inheritance at eighteen to live as an unknown layman in Rome, serving the poorest for nearly two decades without ordination.
+Born in Florence in 1515, Philip abandoned a business career with his uncle near Monte Cassino at eighteen to live as an unknown layman in Rome, serving the poorest for nearly two decades without ordination.

 Turning Point

-On Pentecost eve in 1544, a globe of fire entered his chest in the catacombs and fractured three ribs.
+On Pentecost eve in 1544, a globe of fire entered his mouth and lodged in his chest in the catacombs, fracturing three ribs.
 Ordained in 1551, he founded the Congregation of the Oratory.

 Legacy